 Graduate Program fee for 2015: $4,569 (TBC in January 2015)

-The Program fee includes tuition, administrative fees, instructional costs, International health and emergency insurance, housing, airport transfer, a cultural event, a city excursion, an arrival kit.
+The Program fee includes: undergraduate tuition (6 credit hours), administrative fees, instructional costs, International health and emergency insurance, program accommodations, airport transfer, a cultural event, a city excursion, an arrival kit.

 The program fee will be billed to the WMU student account for summer II term.

-Students are responsible for the following expenses: airfair, weekend personal trips, local transportation, meals, passport, immunizations (if needed), visa (90 day, $20) and personal expenses.
+The program fee does not include: airfare, weekend personal trips, local transportation, meals, passport, immunizations (if needed), visa (90 day, $20) and miscellaneous expenses.
 Costs not included in the program fee are estimates and may vary according to individual needs and preferences.

 This budget does not include activities which are not part of the academic program, such as personal travel, entertainment, shopping, etc.